-Spouse and family support was also crucial for Yin Cheung, a 33-year-old third-year student at the University of Washington School of Law in .
+Spouse and family support was also crucial for Yin Cheung, a 33-year-old third-year student at the University of Washington School of Law.
 The former software engineer started law school four years ago, nine months after the birth of her first son.
 In addition to the academic stresses of first-year law school, she became pregnant with her second son later that year.
-“I recommend not being pregnant the first year in law school,” she says, with a laugh.
+“I recommend not being pregnant the first year in law school,” she says with a laugh.

 Cheung also credited the law school, which allowed her to take a year off after her first year.
 The school also provides facilities on campus for nursing mothers, as well as a room where students can bring their children while watching a live video feed of their classes.
 “I tell people to hang in there.
 It’s going to get better.
 First-year is the worst.
 You do get better at handling things as you go along.”

-As someone who got her JD 17 years after her undergrad degree, Pamela Vesilind understands why so many older students are able to cope with first-year stresses.
-She is an assistant professor at in , and assistant director of the school’s Academic Success Program, which is aimed at helping first-year students.
+As someone who got her JD 17 years after her undergrad degree, Pamela Vesilind understands why so many older students can cope with first-year stresses.

 “From being out in the working world, I knew how much effort I had to put in to get the job done [in law school],” he says.
 “I took my job routine and put it into my law school routine.”